Global China Data

 Natural Resource Concessions

-TUFF is a rigorous, replicable methodology that triangulates open-source information to systematically create project-level data detailing official finance originating from opaque donors and lenders.
-For high-level guidelines on the TUFF methodology, please see the TUFF Methodology document.
-For specific, step-by-step instructions used by AidData researchers to arbitrate project records, please see the TUFF Coder Instructions document.
+TUFF—'Tracking Underreported Financial Flows'—is a rigorous, replicable methodology that triangulates open-source information to systematically create project-level data detailing official finance originating from opaque donors and lenders.
+For high-level guidelines on the TUFF methodology, please see AidData's TUFF Methodology, Version 1.3 document.
+For specific, step-by-step instructions used by AidData researchers to arbitrate project records, please see the AidData TUFF Coder Instructions, Version 1.3 document.

 Aid, China, and Growth: Evidence from a New Global Development Finance Dataset